 \subsection{Pointed simplicial quotient}

 An inverse operation for pointed simplicial tuning is {\em pointed simplicial quotient}.
+Let us fix a simplicial structure, i.e. a vertex set $V$ for $H$.
+We assume that $V$ is forward invariant, and contains all critical points.
 A subtree $\vp\in S \subseteq H$ is said to be {\em invariant} if $P(S) \subseteq S$.
-An invariant subtree is said to be {\em simplicial} if there exists a finite simplicial structure on $S$ for which $P$ is a simplicial map.
+An invariant subtree is said to be {\em simplicial} if $P$ is a simplicial map on $S$.
 The union of any two simplicial invariant subtrees is again a simplicial invariant subtree.
 Thus the maximal simplicial invariant subtree is well-defined.

 \begin{lem} Let $(H,\vp)$ be the pointed Hubbard tree corresponding to a geometrically finite polynomial $\hat P \in \overline{\PH_d}$.
 Let $a\in T_\vp H$ be a periodic tangent direction at $\vp$ of period $q$, and let $E=[\vp,w]$ be the corresponding incident edge.
-Then $P^q$ maps $E$ homeomorphically to $E$. \end{lem} \begin{proof} If $\vp$ is a Julia fixed point, the adjacent vertices are periodic Fatou point by Proposition \ref{prop:bp}, and $P$ is simplicial on the union of these edges.
+Then $P^q$ maps $E$ homeomorphically to $E$. \end{lem} \begin{proof} Suppose $\vp$ is a Julia fixed point.
+Then the adjacent vertices are periodic Fatou points by Proposition \ref{prop:bp}, and $P$ is simplicial on the union of these edges.

-If $\vp$ is a Fatou fixed point, and $\Omega$ be the corresponding fixed Fatou component for $\hat P$.
+Suppose $\vp$ is a Fatou fixed point.
+Let $\Omega$ be the corresponding fixed Fatou component for $\hat P$.
 Let $x\in \partial \Omega$ be the corresponding periodic point in the direction $a$.
 If $w=x$, then $P^q$ is a homeomorphism on $[\vp, w]$.
-Otherwise, by Proposition \ref{prop:bp}, $w$ is a periodic Fatou point and the corresponding Fatou component is attracted to $\Omega$ at $x$ and the conclusion holds. \end{proof}
+Otherwise, by Proposition \ref{prop:bp}, $w$ is a periodic Fatou point and the corresponding Fatou component is attracted to $\Omega$ at $x$ and the conclusion follows. \end{proof}

 \begin{cor} Let $(H,\vp)$ be the pointed Hubbard tree corresponding to a geometrically finite polynomial $\hat P \in \overline{\PH_d}$.
 If $H$ is non-trivial, i.e., $H \neq \{\vp\}$, then the maximal simplicial invariant subtree $S$ is non-trivial. \end{cor}